school-of-data/okf-events-a/series/open-geodata-programme.md

 ### Context

-Last year, Facebook publicly released  the world’s most accurate population density maps for 170+ countries, built with satellite imagery and projected census data.
+Last year, Meta publicly released  the world’s most accurate population density maps for 170+ countries, built with satellite imagery and projected census data.
 This data has already had impact on life-saving service delivery, such as during the 2016-2017 measles and rubella campaign in Malawi, where the data allowed Missing Maps Program volunteers to reach  95% of children under five with vaccinations.
 Today these maps are used around the world to help plan local electricity grids, analyse hospital accessibility, or deploy COVID19 interventions.

 There are vast opportunities for civil servants and non-profits to make use of this public data to improve the delivery of a variety of projects, from vaccination campaigns to pandemic response to infrastructure planning.
 With a little bit of training and support, civil servants could become much more efficient at using geographical data and tools, thereby multiplying the impact of their agencies on the populations they serve.